AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 - \ref alib::character and
 - \ref alib::complementChar.

-Depending on the compiler, the platform defaults and the compiler symbol
+Depending on the compiler, the platform defaults and the compiler-symbol
 \ref ALIB_CHARACTERS_WIDE, one of these types aliases equals \b nchar and the other \b wchar.

 This logical naming means that a \alib{character} is the default type for characters used with